StyXman/ayrton/README.md

 A: ... [`sh`](https://amoffat.github.io/sh/)?
 Well, we started with `sh` as a basis of `ayrton`, but its buffered output didn't allow us to run editors and other TIU's.

-A: ... [`xonsh`](http://xonsh.org/)? `xonsh` keeps environment variables well separated from Python ones; it even has a Python mode and a 'subprocess' mode;
+A: ... [`xonsh`](http://xonsh.org/)? `xonsh` keeps environment variables in a different namespace than the Python ones; it even has a Python mode and a 'subprocess' mode (although lots of Python characteristics can be used in the subprocess mode and vice versa);
 and is more oriented to being a shell. `ayrton` aims directly in the opposite direction.

 A: ... [`plumbum`](https://plumbum.readthedocs.org/en/latest/)?
 You could say that we independently thought of its piping and redirection syntax (but in reality we just based ours on `bash`'s).
-Still, the fact that you fisrt build pipes and then execute them looks weird for a SysAdmin.
+Still, the fact that you first build pipes and then execute them looks weird for a SysAdmin.

 A: ... [`fabric`](http://www.fabfile.org/)? `fabric` is the only one that has remote